cagedcrown/javascript-books/README.md

-# Javascript Books / Tutorials / Resources
+# JavaScript Books / Tutorials / Resources
 This is a collection of all of the books related to JavaScript that I am interested in.

 ## JavaScript & jQuery